 Historically, fear of contagion led to the social ostracism of those suffering from leprosy around the world.
 In 1890-1891 British nurse Kate Marsden made the arduous journey to secluded Siberian leper settlements where she provided relief to sufferers.
 With the help of doctors in St. Petersburg, she created this plan for a leper colony designed to improve their health and living conditions.
 Image from: Kate Marsden's On sledge and horseback to outcast Siberian lepers (1892).

-The Reynolds-Finley Historical Library will be open by appointment for UAB faculty, staff and students during the fall semester of 2020.
+The Reynolds-Finley Historical Library is currently open by appointment for UAB faculty, staff and students.
 To schedule an appointment or for other inquiries about the RFHL, please use the emails below.
-Other questions about what to bring and what to expect are answered in our Fall 2020 Research Appointments document.
+Other questions about what to bring and what to expect are answered in our Research Appointments document.
 Please email us with any additional questions about accessing the collection.
 There are still many requests that we can help you with remotely, and we will aim to do so whenever possible.
 Please see our page on research and instruction services for more on how we can assist with online classes and research projects during this time.

 Also, we are working behind the scenes to bring more of the collection to you online by increasing our digital presence.
 This guide provides information on the Reynolds-Finley materials which have already been scanned and are available on the UAB Digital Collections, as well as exhibit content available online through our webpage and Research Guides.
 Check back to these pages periodically as we continue to develop more digital resources from the Reynolds-Finley collection.